-- Have the expertise to provide effective courtroom testimony
+- Provide effective courtroom testimony if necessary

 - Show compassion and sensitivity to children victimized by abuse or neglect